Johnny McBride

 Johnny McBride (born 9 May 1977) is a Gaelic footballer who played for the Derry county team in the 1990s and 2000s.
 He won an Ulster Senior Football Championship and two National Leagues with the county, as well as Ulster Minor, Ulster Under 21 and All-Ireland Under-21 Football Championships.

 McBride continues to play club football for Naomh Pádraig An Lúb.
 As captain, he was instrumental in helping An Lúb win the 2003 Ulster Senior Club Football Championship and Derry Championships.

-He is a versatile player who can play anywhere in the forward line or in the midfield line for An Lúb.

 Playing career

 Inter-county

 McBride played three years of Minor football for Derry (1993–1995).
 He reached the Ulster Minor Championship final against Tyrone in 1993, and despite McBride putting in a man of the match display, Derry were defeated.
 They however won the 1995 Ulster Minor Championship, with McBride as captain and finished runners-up to Westmeath in that year's All-Ireland Minor final.
 In 1997 he captained Derry when they won the Ulster Under-21 and All-Ireland Under-21 Football Championships, defeating Fermanagh and Meath in the respective finals.

 He made his Derry Senior debut in late 1995 (in the 1996 National League) against Kerry.
 Derry went on to win that year's competition.
 In 1998, Derry won the Ulster Senior Championship, but lost to Galway in that year's All-Ireland Championship semi-final.
 In 2000 he won another National League with Derry, defeating Meath in the final.
 Derry also reached that year's Ulster final, but lost out to Armagh.
 Derry reached two more All-Ireland semi-finals in 2001 and 2004, but were defeated by Galway and Kerry respectively.

 McBride was named Derry captain for the 2006 season, he first An Lúb player to hold the honour.
 He announced his retirement from inter-county football at the end of the 2006 campaign.